 The components of the Windows Azure platform are:

-Provides a Windows-based environment for running applications and storing data on servers in Microsoft data centers.
+Windows Azure: Provides a Windows-based environment for running applications and storing data on servers in Microsoft data centers.

 SQL Azure: Provides data services in the cloud based on SQL Server.